 You’re thinking about going to favorite barre class at 7PM, but really, you’re tired and dinner needs to be cleaned up, and your partner has to answer a few work emails, and…sound familiar?
 Moms are pros at coming up with excuses as to why their families can’t function without them—even for an hour or two.
 Keep your commitment to yourself by officially scheduling your ‘me time.’
 Once it’s on the family calendar, it will be harder to convince yourself that it’s OK to bail.

 A brisk walk with your bestie or a coffee date with your constantly complaining coworker?
 When you’re a mom, the time you have sans kiddos is minimal and should be treated as a precious resource.
 So whether it’s time with a supportive friend, a yoga class or a leisurely stroll in your town’s shopping district, choose kid-free activities that energize you, not drain you.

 Sometimes leaving the house just isn’t realistic, but it’s still possible to get your daily dose of ‘me time.’
 Consider waking up 30 minutes earlier than the kids to start your day with an uninterrupted cup of coffee.
 Or, after the kids are tucked into bed, resist the urge to jump on social media and instead spend 10 minutes meditating then curl up with your favorite book.

 Tap into your child care resources.

 Convinced that ‘me time’ is the key to finding balance, but still feeling anxious and guilty about leaving the kids?
 It’s time to tap into your team of sitters.
-Trust us, when your kids’ favorite sitter shows up, getting out of the house without drama becomes a snap.
-And remember: Kids also benefit from time with trusted adults that aren’t mom and dad—they get to practice their social skills, and many sitters bring a different set of skills to the table, allowing your kids to be exposed to new interests and hobbies.
+When your kids’ favorite sitter shows up, getting out of the house without drama becomes a snap.
+And remember: kids also benefit from time with trusted adults who aren’t mom and dad—they get to practice their social skills, and many sitters bring a different set of skills to the table, allowing your kids to be exposed to new interests and hobbies.